fromsantanu/BRP-Main/pages/dplyr/Chapter09.md

-# Working with Datetime Data
+# Chapter : Working with Datetime Data

 Working with dates and times in R can be challenging due to the variety of formats and time zones.
 The `lubridate` package simplifies many of these tasks, and when combined with `dplyr`, it provides powerful tools for manipulating and analyzing datetime data.
 This chapter will cover essential techniques for handling datetime data using `lubridate` and `dplyr`.